I bet you’ve been the unfortunate recipient of cold emails that might look something like this:

 Let’s debunk some cold emailing myths

-Cold emailing, the most sleazy, most annoying, least personal and least effective form of marketing, right?
+Cold emailig, the most sleazy, most annoying, least personal and least effective form of marketing, right?

 Yeah.
 I used to feel that way too.